 Dealer or Private?

 I went with a dealer.
 I didn’t need to, I never have in my life, so why now?
 Because I needed to get a loan to build credit history in the USA.
 I recommend you read my post on building credit history to understand the ins-and-out of this approach.
 A car loan is by far the quickest way to build credit history.
+Refer here to see how you can Save for a down payment to purchase a car of your choice.

 I could have also gone private but the hassle of connecting the buyer to my bank to get part loan sorted would have been a nightmare.
 Also it’s far easier to get a loan from a bank if you are buying the car from a dealer.